 Generally, Virginia child support rates reflect a formula that requires a certain percentage of the total parental income to be designated for their child’s needs.
 Each party’s obligation is calculated based on their share of the total parental income.
-Health insurance premiums and day-care costs are also factored into the final result.
+Health insurance premiums and day care costs are also factored into the final result.
 When the child lives primarily with one parent, the other parent is responsible for sending their portion of the overall obligation.
-After thoroughly reviewing your situation, I can advise you on what the approximate child support amount would be and negotiate provisions to address expenses that fall outside of the standard formula, such as special medical costs and funds for extracurricular activities.
+After thoroughly reviewing your situation, we can advise you on what the approximate child support amount would be and negotiate provisions to address expenses that fall outside of the standard formula, such as special medical costs and funds for extracurricular activities.